Huw Stephens: Career

 In 2005 Stephens became the compere and DJ for the main stage of Reading Festival.
 He hosted the NME Awards from 2014 until 2018 and has DJed at Green Man, Sonar, Camp Bestival, Bestival, Big Chill, Field Day and the National Eisteddfod of Wales, where he also presented the Gig y Pafiliwn with the Welsh Pops Orchestra.
 He has contributed to the Western Mail, Kruger Magazine, The Independent, The Mirror and NME, and guest-edited the Guardian music blog.
 He was the voice of the Discovery Shed television channel.

-In 2007 he established a new music festival for Cardiff.
+In 2007, he established a new music festival for Cardiff.
 The first Sŵn festival took place on 9–11 November across 13 venues in the city and has occurred yearly since (with the exception of 2020).
 Sŵn (pronounced "soon") is the Welsh word for "sound", and the festival brings new bands, DJs and performers from Wales, the UK and elsewhere together with art and films in Cardiff city centre's venues.
 Clwb Ifor Bach currently runs the Swn Festival.

-In 2015 Stephens began co-presenting the RTÉ music show Other Voices, featuring performances from the Irish festival, alongside regular presenter Aidan Gillen, Annie Mac and MayKay.
+In 2015, Stephens began co-presenting the RTÉ music show Other Voices, featuring performances from the Irish festival, alongside regular presenters Aidan Gillen, Annie Mac and MayKay.
 He was also the host of that year's BAFTA Cymru awards ceremony, which took place at St. David's Hall in Cardiff in September, and has presented it yearly since.
-Huw has presented the Glastonbury Festival coverage for BBC 1 and 2 television since 2015, and Reading Festival on BBC4 television.
+Stephens has presented the Glastonbury Festival coverage for BBC Television since 2015, and Reading Festival.

 Stephens was a member of the jury for the 2017 ANCHOR – Reeperbahn Festival International Music Award.
 He has also been a judge for the AIM Awards.

 In November 2020, it was announced that Stephens would be leaving Radio 1, but will continue broadcasting on 6 Music and Radio Cymru.

-In March 2022 Stephens was confirmed as the new regular presenter of the weekday evening show at BBC Radio Wales on Monday to Wednesday evenings, with Byd Huw Stephens (renamed Huw Stephens) continuing on BBC Radio Cymru on Thursdays.
+In March 2022, Stephens was confirmed as the new regular presenter of the weekday evening show at BBC Radio Wales on Monday to Wednesday evenings, with Byd Huw Stephens (renamed Huw Stephens) continuing on BBC Radio Cymru on Thursdays.
 The Radio Wales show had previously been hosted by Janice Long until her death at the end of 2021.
 The show on Thursday would be presented by Welsh-Jamaican Reggae artist Aleighcia Scott.
+However in November 2023, Stephens was replaced on Tuesdays by Molly Palmer and Wednesdays by Bronwen Lewis.

 Stephens has also continued presenting television documentaries for S4C and the BBC, including The Story of Welsh Art (2021) and Wales: Music Nation (2022).

 On 1 September 2023, it was announced that he will take on BBC Radio 6 Music's drivetime show from Tuesday to Friday, from 8 January 2024, replacing Steve Lamacq who would still continue on the show on Mondays.
 It was the first 6 Music show to be broadcast live from BBC Cymru Wales' Cardiff headquarters, where Stephens does his other radio shows.